gtheler/2021-presentation/README.md

     - Local desktop/laptops (not needed but suggested)
     - Windows and MacOS  (not needed but suggested)
     - Small cloud instances
- * Large actual problems should be split in several hosts
+ * Large actual problems should be split into several hosts
     - HPC clusters
     - Scalable cloud instances
  * Mobile devices (not needed but suggested)